steveloughran/formality/styleguide/styleguide.md

 Tests MUST NOT

-* Require internet access.
-That includes DNS lookup of remote sites.
-It also included expecting lookups of non-resolvable hosts to fail —some ISPs return a search site in this situation, so an `nslookup invalid.example.org` does return an IP address.
+* Use the prefix `test` for any method other than test cases.
+This avoids confusion about what is an entry point vs helper method.
-* Contain any assumptions about the ordering of previous tests —†such as expecting a prior test to have set up the system.
+* Contain any assumptions about the ordering of previous tests —such as expecting a prior test to have set up the system.
 Tests may run in different orders, or purely standalone.
+  (there is a special JUnit `@FixMethodOrder` attribute if ordering really is needed)
 * Rely on a specific log-level for generating output that is then analyzed.
 Some tests do this, and they are problematic.
 The preference is to move away from these and instrument the classes better.
 * Require specific timings of operations, including the execution performance or ordering of asynchronous operations.
 * Have hard-coded network ports.
 This causes problems in parallel runs, especially on the Apache Jenkins servers.
 Either use port 0, or scan for a free port. `ServerSocketUtil` has code to pick a free port: tests should use this.
+* Have hard coded sleep times.
+They may work for you, but will fail intermittently elsewhere.
+They also encourage people to address those failures by extending the time, which makes for longer tests.
+Use `GenericTestUtils.waitFor()` to block for a condition being met.
 * Take long times to complete.
 There are some in the codebase which are slow; these do not begin with the word `Test` to stop them being run except when explicitly requested to do so.
 * Assume they are running on a Unix system, with `/unix/style/paths`.
+* Require human intervention to validate the test outcome.
 * Store data in `/tmp`, or the temp dir suggested by `java.io.createTempFile(String, String)`.
 All temporary data must be created under the directory `./target`.
 This will be cleaned up in test runs, and not interfere with parallel test runs.
+* Require internet access.
+That includes DNS lookup of remote sites.
+It also included expecting lookups of non-resolvable hosts to fail —some ISPs return a search site in this situation, so an `nslookup invalid.example.org` does return an IP address.
 * Run up large bills against remote cloud storage infrastructures *by default*.
 The object store client test suites are automatically skipped for this reason.
 * Require cloud infrastructure keys be added into SCM-managed files for test runs.
 This makes it all to easy to accidentally commit AWS login credentials to public repositories, which can be an expensive mistake.